-Independent Study, Reading and Research: A student may pursue independent study, independent research or independent reading in more than one term.
+Independent Study, Reading and Research: Students may pursue independent study, independent research, or independent reading in more than one term.
 Ordinarily, this work is not on the introductory level.
 In some cases, it can be an academic follow-up to an internship experience.
 By registration time for the term in which the study is done, the student is expected to obtain a faculty supervisor in the chosen field of interest and, with his or her assistance and approval, determine the nature and purpose of the study and the number of credits to be assigned.
 Course credit for these various independent study options is determined by arrangement with the instructor before registration, and may be for one to six credits.
 Although not noted separately under departmental course listings, independent study options are available across the curriculum.
-Forms are available in the Registrar’s Office and on-line on the Registrar’s Office Web page.
+Forms are available in the Registrar’s Office and online on the Registrar’s Office web page.
 Independent study in any form, including internships, does not count toward Argument and Inquiry, Curricular Exploration, Writing, Quantitative Reasoning Encounter, or Global Citizenship requirements.

 Independent Study: An Independent Study is an individual, non-research, directed study in a field of special interest, under the supervision of a faculty member.
 It allows a student to pursue an academic interest outside the listed course offerings, or explore in more depth an area of study that has been encountered in a previous course.
 An Independent Study should culminate in several short papers, a single paper, or any other project acceptable to the supervising faculty member and the student.

 Independent Reading: In an Independent Reading, a student will read a body of material, with a syllabus devised and agreed upon in collaboration with a faculty supervisor.
 Typically the student would be expected to meet regularly with the supervising member (for example, weekly).